-You're now halfway through the soap opera.
+You're now halfway through the soap opera sequence.
 The users are hooked and want to know more.

-They've been introduced to your product but more importantly, they like you.
+They've been introduced to your product but more importantly, they know and like you.

 They want you to win and they want to learn how you overcame your problem and accomplished so much.
 It is time for the Epiphany email.
-This email ties right into your business.
-The real estate agent can explain how they came to build the amazing website that showcases homes like no other: "My epiphany was that I needed a website that..."
+This next email ties right into your business.
+The real estate agent can now explain how he came to build the amazing website that showcases homes like no other: "My epiphany was that I needed a website that..."

 Email 4: The Hidden Benefits

-This email is ideal for honing in on your customer persona.
-The reader now realizes your product works.
+The next step in the soap opera sequence is designed to hone in on your customer persona.
+The reader now believes that your product works.

 But have they realized how it can work for them?

-Using customer persona as a starting point, list all of the ways your product can directly help your leads.
+Using your customer persona as a starting point, list all of the ways your product can directly help your leads.
 This is the email where your reader starts thinking, "This is what I've needed all along!"
-Go ahead and provide links for them to contact you and purchase.
+At this stage, you can go ahead and provide links for them to contact you and purchase your product.